Step-by-step guide to exporting organic and biodynamic goods

 - find a certified producer or processor.

-Check if your producer or processor has a certificate of compliance.
-This must be issued by one of our approved certifying organisations.
+Check if your producer or processor is certified organic.
+This certification must be issued by one of our approved certifying bodies.

-Goods must meet this standard to be eligible for export as organic or biodynamic products.
+Goods must meet this standard to be eligible for export as organic or bio-dynamic goods.
 This applies if:

-- your export relies on the product being organic
+- your export relies on the goods being organic

 Step 3: Check importing country requirements